rdeville-public-bak/my_programs.mkdocs_template_rdeville/README.md

 ```

 Or if you already read the content of the script `setup.sh` at the root of this
-repo, previous commands can be done in online:
+repo, previous commands can be done in one line:

 ```
 # ASSUMING YOU ARE IN THE REPO FOR WHICH YOU WANT TO WRITE A DOCUMENTATION